Compressive Sampling of Ensembles of Correlated Signals: Introduction

 We end this section by noting that their are many ways this problem might be discretized.
 Using Fourier series is convenient in two ways: we can easily tie together the notion of a signal being bandlimited with having a limited support in Fourier space, and our sampling operators have representations in Fourier space that make them more straightforward to analyze.
-In practice, however, we might choose to represent the signal over a finite interval using any one of a number of basis expansions --- the low rank structure is preserved under any linear representation.
+In practice, however, the recovery technique can be extended to non-periodic signals by windowing the input, and representing each finite interval using any one of a number of basis expansions --- the low rank structure is preserved under any linear representation.
 It is also possible that we are interested in performing the ensemble recovery over multiple time frames, and would like the recovery to transition smoothly between these frames.
 For this we might consider a windowed Fourier series representations (e.g.\ the lapped orthogonal transform in \cite{malvar89lo}) that are carefully designed so that the basis functions are tapered sinusoids (so we again get something close to bandlimited signals by truncating the representation to a certain depth) but remain orthonormal.
 It is also possible to adjust our recovery techniques to allow for measurements which span consecutive frames, yielding another natural way to tie the reconstructions together.